 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-In terms of the lease costs, again, those were quite....
-They had to be sorted out in a way that all parties were in agreement on how to move forward in that situation, so I'll commit to coming back to my colleague on what the lease costs were throughout that process.
+In terms of the lease costs, again, they had to be sorted out in a way that all parties were in agreement on how to move forward in that situation.
+I'll commit to coming back to my colleague on what the lease costs were throughout that process.
 Thank you, Mr. Speaker.